 Private Pilot License – This is the most common type of pilot license issued by the FAA.
-In order to obtain your FAA private pilot license you must log a minimum of 35 hours of varied flight time, pass the written tests, pass the FAA check-ride, and hold a valid drivers license.
+In order to obtain your FAA private pilot license you must log a minimum of 35 hours of varied flight time.
+You must also pass the written tests, pass the FAA check-ride, and hold a valid drivers license.
+With a PPL, you will be authorized to fly alone or with other people.
+However, you may not be paid for flying or taking people on flights.

-An FAA PPL certificate allows you to be able to fly in most single-engine airplanes and aircraft, although some additional instrument rating tests may be required for more advanced aircraft or if you wish to be rated to fly under Instrument Flight Rules (IFR).
-With a PPL, you will be authorized to fly alone or with other people, but you may not receive compensation for flying or taking people on flights.
+An FAA PPL certificate allows you to be able to fly most single-engine airplanes and aircraft.
+However, some additional instrument rating tests may be required for more advanced aircraft.
+This is certainly true if you wish to be rated to fly under Instrument Flight Rules (IFR).
+Most pilots earn their Instrument Rating so they can safely and legally fly in low visibility conditions.

 Commercial Pilot License

 The commercial pilot license (CPL) allows you to be paid for your pilot services.
-In order to receive your CPL, you will need to meet the following FAA CPL certificate requirements.
+In order to receive your CPL, you will need to meet the following FAA CPL certificate requirements: